 The period featuring the band's next three albums proved to be one of commercial and critical disappointment, as well as one with a continually revolving lineup.
 Notably this era featured former Alliance vocalist Tony Martin, as well as ex-Rainbow drummer Cozy Powell.
 However, the albums, The Eternal Idol, Headless Cross and, Tyr, were largely panned by critics and sold poorly or only moderately well.

-The band's fortunes briefly changed for its 16th album, Dehumanizer.
+Black Sabbath’s fortunes briefly changed for its 16th album, Dehumanizer.
 Ronnie James Dio and Geezer Butler rejoined the band after convincing Iommi, and the newly reconstituted lineup got to work on the album.
 When released in 1992, it received mixed reviews, but was the most successful record since Mob Rules in 1981.
 However, the arrangement was not to last long.
 After hearing that Black Sabbath would open for Ozzy Osbourne at a Los Angeles show in late 1992 with former drummer Ward, Dio quit the band.
 Iommi rehired vocalist Tony Martin and the band got to work on the next album, Cross Purposes.
 Once again, an album not originally designed to carry another name was released under the Black Sabbath name due to label pressure.
 Cross Purposes was released in early 1994 to mixed reviews.
 Following the release, and disappointed with the album, Butler quit Black Sabbath yet again, as did the newly rejoined Bill Ward.
 Iommi brought back Neil Murray and Cozy Powell, fully reinstating the third major lineup.
 In mid-1995, the band's 18th album, Forbidden was released, and this time was almost universally panned.

 Following the release of Forbidden, the band was effectively inactive for almost seventeen years, except for reunions of the original lineup at Ozzfest in 1997, 2004, and 2005, and a 1998 live album by the lineup, entitled Reunion.
 There were attempts to write a new album in 2001, but they fell apart.
 Additionally, Iommi and Dio reunited the Heaven and Hell lineup as a band of the same name from 2006-2010.
 In 2011, the reunited Iommi/Osbourne/Butler lineup of the band finally announced plans for a new tour and album.
 The album, 13, was released in June 2013.